frimdo/EDEMS/README.md

 ### uPCL, uPCH
 High and low bits of microprogram counter.
 Since microprogram addresses are only 11b, 5MSB of uPCH is not used.

-Rewriting only one of the registers is not recomanded, since you would jump to another part of microprogram.
+Rewriting only one of the registers is not recommended, since you would jump to another part of microprogram.
 For jump you should use JMP instruction.

 |NA  |NA  |NA  |NA  |NA  | uPC[10]| uPC[9]| uPC[8]|
 |-|-|-|-|-|-|-|-|